 Veterinary Residency in Laboratory Animal Medicine

-Typically, three veterinary resident positions in laboratory animal medicine are available each year or alternating years, one at each of the three primary institutions above.
 The OSLAMRC program is recognized by the American College of Laboratory Animal Medicine (ACLAM) to prepare veterinarians for careers in the veterinary specialty of laboratory animal medicine (LAM) and meet all requirements to support preparation for ACLAM board certification.
-The program is three years, with the first two years focused on didactic training and supervised clinical experience, and the third year dedicated to mentored research and submission of a first-authorship manuscript to a peer-reviewed scientific journal.
+The program is three years and includes a combination of didactic training and supervised clinical experience in conjunction with mentored research and submission of a first-authorship manuscript to a peer-reviewed scientific journal.
 Clinical and pathology training include lectures and seminars covering a range of pertinent topics in laboratory animal models, species biology, clinical and pathologic aspects of diseases, facility management and design, human resources management, and regulatory affairs and oversight.

 The OSLAMRC is a multi-institutional residency program.
 Residents are expected to spend the majority of their time at their respective home institution, but will also complete rotations at the other primary institutions listed above.
 Additionally, optional rotations are available at the following participating institutions: